Samsung/tizen-docs/docs/application/web/guides/device/power.md

 - To set the screen brightness, call the ` setScreenBrightness()` method of   the `PowerManager` interface with the value from 0 to 1.

-  In this example, the screen brightness is set to `1` (the brightest setting).
+  In this example, the screen brightness is set to `1` (the brightest setting):

   ```
   tizen.power.setScreenBrightness(1);